h2oai/h2o-evals/Healthcare_System_in_Singapore/README.md

 # Healthcare_System_in_Singapore

 ## Overview
 Welcome to the Healthcare_System_in_Singapore, part of the H2O.ai LLM Evaluation Datasets collection.
-This dataset is tailored for evaluating Large Language Models (LLM) and RAG systems within the Health industry, focusing on Conditional Questions and Multi Choice.
+This dataset is tailored for evaluating Large Language Models (LLM) and RAG systems within the Health industry, focusing on Conditional Questions Multi Choice and Tokens Presence.

 ## Documents Used
 The dataset is derived from a selection of key documents within the Health sector, enhancing the real-world relevance of the evaluation.
 The following source documents were instrumental in generating this dataset: